Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

 \subsubsection{Probabilistic well-posedness theory}

-It has long been known that PDEs with \emph{randomness} generally behave better in terms of local well-posedness (i.e. probabilistic well-posedness goes below the deterministic well-posedness threshold).
-Progress have been made in two parallel directions: random initial data problems and stochastically forced problems.
+It has long been known that PDEs with \emph{randomness} generally behave better in terms of local well-posedness (i.e. probabilistic well-posedness holds below the deterministic well-posedness threshold).
+Progress has been made in two parallel directions: random initial data problems and stochastically forced problems.

-The first results along this line are due { to the seminal works by} Bourgain \cite{Bourgain, Bourgain2} { in the random data setting} { and later to} Da Prato-Debussche \cite{DD, DD2} { in the stochastic setting}.
-The idea in both works is to make a linear-nonlinear decomposition and observe the effect of \emph{probabilistic smoothing}.
-For example, in \cite{Bourgain}, the equation (\ref{nls}) with $r=1$ on $\mathbb{T}^2$ is studied with random initial data in $H^{-\varepsilon}$ for some $0<\varepsilon\ll 1$, in which (\ref{nls}) is ill-posed.
-However with randomness one may construct solution to (\ref{nls}) that has the form $u=e^{it\Delta}u(0)+v$, where $u(0)\in H^{-\varepsilon}$ is the random initial data, and $v$ belongs to some \emph{positive} Sobolev space in which (\ref{nls}) is well-posed.
-In other words, this solution contains a rough random part $u_{\mathrm{lin}}:=e^{it\Delta}u(0)$ and a smooth remainder $v$.
-The point here is that, even though $u_{\mathrm{lin}}$ is rough, it has the explicit random structure which allows one to control the nonlinear interactions between $u_{\mathrm{lin}}$ and $u_{\mathrm{lin}}$, and between $u_{\mathrm{lin}}$ and $v$, in a more regular space.
+The first results along this line are due to the seminal works by Bourgain \cite{Bourgain, Bourgain2} in the random data setting and later to Da Prato-Debussche \cite{DD, DD2} in the stochastic setting.
+The idea in both cases is to make a linear-nonlinear decomposition and observe the effect of \emph{probabilistic smoothing}.
+For example, in \cite{Bourgain}, the equation (\ref{nls}) with $r=1$ on $\mathbb{T}^2$ is studied with random initial data in $H^{-\varepsilon}$ for some $0<\varepsilon\ll 1$, in which (\ref{nls}) is deterministically ill-posed.
+However with randomness we may construct solutions to (\ref{nls}) that have the form $u=e^{it\Delta}u(0)+v$, where $u(0)\in H^{-\varepsilon}$ is the random initial data, and $v$ belongs to some \emph{positive} Sobolev space in which (\ref{nls}) is well-posed.
+In other words, the solution contains a rough random part $u_{\mathrm{lin}}:=e^{it\Delta}u(0)$ and a smooth remainder $v$.
+The point here is that, even though $u_{\mathrm{lin}}$ is rough, it has an explicit random structure which allows us to control the nonlinear interactions between $u_{\mathrm{lin}}$ and $u_{\mathrm{lin}}$, and between $u_{\mathrm{lin}}$ and $v$, in a more regular space.

-Until recently the method of Bourgain, as well as its higher order variants which include some nonlinear interactions { of $u_{\mathrm{lin}}$ with itself into the rough random part}\footnote{This usually results in a finite or infinite tree expansion.}, has been the dominant strategy of exploiting randomness in local well-posedness theory for dispersive and wave equations with random data.
-After Bourgain's pioneering work, there has been substantial success { (for a sample of works, we refer the readers to \cite{Bourgain94, Bourgain, BTlocal, CoOh, Deng, BB4, NS, HYue, Bringmann, KMV, BOhP1, DLM0, KM} and references therein)}. { However this method by itself} has its limitations and does not lead to optimal results in most cases.
+Until recently the method of Bourgain, as well as its higher order variants which include some nonlinear interactions of $u_{\mathrm{lin}}$ with itself into the rough random part\footnote{This usually results in a finite or infinite tree expansion.}, has been the dominant strategy of exploiting randomness in the local well-posedness theory for dispersive and wave equations with random data.
+After Bourgain's pioneering work, there has been substantial success using this method (for a sample of works, we refer the readers to \cite{Bourgain, BTlocal, CoOh, Deng, BB4, NS, HYue, Bringmann, KMV, BOhP1, DLM0, KM} and references therein).
+However this method by itself has its limitations and does not lead to optimal results in most cases.